basarat/typescript-book/docs/promise.md

     else {
         // lets simulate an error by trying to access a property on an undefined variable var foo;
-        console.log(foo.bar);
+        // The following code throws and error `TypeError: cannot react property bar of undefined` console.log(foo.bar);
     }
 });